maciek-codes/fs4f/README.md

 I am  using node v16.
 I recommend using [Volta](https://docs.volta.sh/guide/) to automatically pick the right runtime version.

+When you first check out, install the dependencies by running `npm install`

 To build the library run:
-`npm build`.
+`npm run build`.
 The build output is ES6 compatible JavaScript.
 The files are using CommonJS module format.

 ## Testing
-To run tests: `npm test`.
+To run tests: `npm run test`.
 Tests use the [Jest](https://jestjs.io/) test framework.

+You can also keep the tests running when the files change:
+`npm run test:watch`.

+The test output should include information about the code coverage.

 ## How to use it